 Have you watched the – look, the fake news media is so out of control and so agenda-driven.

-But the latest talking point, which they all regurgitate each other's talking points, you know, is that somehow conservatives and people – people like Sean Hannity and others don't like the FBI and are being unfair to those institutions.
+That the latest talking point, which they all regurgitate each other's talking points, you know, is that somehow conservatives and people like Sean Hannity and others don't like the FBI and are being unfair to those institutions.

-Or if they ignore bribery, extortion, kickbacks, and money laundering and allow this deal to go through on uranium one, or Hillary Clinton gets so basically got a pass that nobody else that would ever get.
+We're not talking about rank and file FBI, but we are talking about, you know, Comey and Struck when the fix is in and it's rigged, to use the words of Congressman Gates, and they exonerate before investigating, or if they ignore bribery, extortion, kickbacks, and money laundering and allow this deal to go through on Uranium One, or Hillary Clinton basically got a pass that nobody else that would ever get.

-I mean, if that's not obstruction, bleach bit, acid wash, uh destroying evidence and and blackberries, I don't know what is.
+I mean, if that's not obstruction, bleach bit, acid wash, destroying evidence, and blackberries, I don't know what is.

 I don't think you could get me out of jail if I did those things.